Medicine safety and children

 - Never leave medicine on the counter.
 Curious children will climb on a chair to reach for something that interests them.

-- Don’t leave your medicine unattended.
+- DO NOT leave your medicine unattended.
 Children can find medicine in your bedside drawer, your handbag, or your jacket pocket.

-- Remind visitors (such as grandparents, babysitters, and friends) to put away their medicine.
+- Remind visitors (grandparents, babysitters, and friends) to put away their medicine.
 Ask them to keep purses or bags containing medicine on a high shelf, out of reach.

 What to Do If Your Child Takes Medicine